By Patrick Jones, DVM

 The proposed solution for this problem was to take a large skin graft from Susan's bottom and graft it to the scalp.
 While this certainly would have covered the open wound and solved the problem, it would have left poor Susan with a permanent hair style like Friar Tuck, two painful surgeries and a large scar on her bum.
 Susan and her husband suddenly became very interested in alternative medicine and no wonder.

 They asked me if herbs might help the wound to heal without surgery.
 I said that I'd seen worse cases and that it was certainly worth a try.
 I made some recommendations of herbs I thought would be beneficial to support the body in healing itself.
-Linda and her husband got the herbs and faithfully followed a regimen of daily herb poultice use.
+Susan and her husband got the herbs and faithfully followed a regimen of daily herb poultice use.

 The big player here was comfrey.
 In addition to soothing mucilage, comfrey contains a chemical called allantoin.
 Allantoin is a strong stimulant of cell division and thus accelerates healing.
 In my experience with veterinary patients and human clients, comfrey use decreases healing times measurably.